Br1ckmaster/portfolio/index.md

 <div class="About Me">
 <h2>About Me!</h2>
 <p>Hello, I am a games programmer. <br>
-  I have been programming for over years now.</p>
+  I am a games programmer who has been programming for over 4 years now.
+It all started off learning HTML/CSS & JavaScript on Codecademy.
+From there on I have been constantly learning and improving my programming skills.</p>
 </div>

 <h2>Games/Projects I Have Worked On!</h2>